Sohou08/AWS_cloud/Install R server in AWS/README.md

 #!/bin/bash

-#Update any software in youur instance#
+#Update any software in your instance#

 sudo yum update -y